-This intensive/on-campus course focuses on low vision rehabilitation intervention techniques with optical and non-optical devices.
+This course focuses on low vision rehabilitation intervention techniques with optical and non-optical devices.
 Topics such as lighting, basic optics related to the eye, refractive errors, lenses and specialized low vision magnification and visual enhancement devices are addressed, with emphasis on their use and intervention strategies and adaptations promoting school, home, leisure and occupational performance.
 Students learn to assess and modify environments to enhance visual functioning, as well as specialized techniques for health promotion, including diabetes self-management.
 Students review evidence-based low vision habilitation and rehabilitation literature and discuss pros and cons of various instructional approaches with different ages.

 Health and Wellness Track